Circular Economy

 Learn more about NIRNs role in the Circular Economy

-Adopting a circular economy is not just an environmental urgency but also an economic opportunity.
-By rethinking how resources are used and adopting more sustainable practices, regions like Northern Ireland can lead the way in creating resilient and sustainable economies that benefit both people and the planet.
+Adopting a circular economy is not only an environmental necessity but also a significant economic opportunity.
+By rethinking how resources are used and embedding repair, reuse, and recovery into everyday life, Northern Ireland can lead the way in creating resilient and sustainable economies that benefit both people and the planet.